enyone/blog/_drafts/2017-01-07-Randomness-in-Linux.md

 When the best available quality is needed `/dev/random` should be used always even with the cost of blocking.
 One example is when generating keys **to be used in cryptographic algorithms**.

+When there is the absolute need to be non-blocking even with the cost of lower quality randomness `/dev/urandom` can be used.
+But still be very careful when making the decision.